The bright aluminum indicator with its red band can be seen from distances of more than 300 feet.

 Does the tank have to be empty to fit the gauge?

 No. All gauges are mounted on the roof.
 There is no need to enter the tank.

 Is the Levetator affected by wind?

 Yes, but being a relatively heavy aluminum die-casting, the indicator doesn’t move all that much, and in 99% of cases, there is no problem.
-If the site is particularly exposed to high winds, a wind guard made of 90mm slotted PVC stormwater pipe or a sheet metal channel is effective.
-Better still, use a Liquidator 2 Level Gauge instead – the indicator is captive on the pipe and unaffected by wind.
+If the site is particularly exposed to high winds, use a Liquidator 2 Level Gauge instead – the indicator is captive on the pipe and unaffected by wind.

 Does the gauge have to be near the manhole?

 No, the Levetator and Liquidator can all be mounted readily anywhere on the tank roof.

 My tank has a steep roof, is this a problem?

 No, all indicators can be mounted on roofs as steep as 45°.

 My tank is taller than 10'.
 Will the level gauge still work?